File: trimdecs.sh

 27 #

-28 # TRIM DECimalS ignores all trailing decimal zeros in numbers, even the
+28 # TRIM DECimalS ignores all trailing decimal zeros in numbers, and even the

 30 #